mathaix/conways-game-of-life/README.md

       For instructions to install see https://www.atlassian.com/git/tutorials/install-git

 2. Instead of running the code on your computer, you can choose to run it on the cloud by creating a free beginner account at https://www.pythonanywhere.com/registration/register/beginner/
-   It already comes intalled with python3, git and urwid
+   It already comes installed with python3, git and urwid

 3. Clone the repository:
 ```